arjun-menon/pypage/ReadMe.rst

 its regular ``for`` loop.
 This means that pypage ``for`` loops are richer and more expressive than you'd otherwise expect, while the learning curve is nearly non-existent.

-The primary disadvantage of using pypage instead of a templating engine like Liquid_ is that pypage does not operate on a restricted subset of programming languages, as Liquid_ for instance does.
+The primary disadvantage of using pypage instead of a templating engine like Liquid is that pypage does not operate on a restricted subset of programming languages, as Liquid for instance does.
-Liquid_ allows untrusted users to write and upload their own templates, because the expressives of Liquid_ is limited such that there is an implicit guarantee that the template will be processed in a reasonable (probably linear) amount of time using a reasonable amount of system resources.
-As such, Liquid_'s templting language is rather limited -- it offers a limited number of pre-defined functions/filters, and the overall flexibility of the language has been constrained in order to guarantee termination in a reasonable amount of time.
+Liquid allows untrusted users to write and upload their own templates, because the expressives of Liquid is limited such that there is an implicit guarantee that the template will be processed in a reasonable (probably linear) amount of time using a reasonable amount of system resources.
+As such, Liquid's templting language is rather limited -- it offers a limited number of pre-defined functions/filters, and the overall flexibility of the language has been constrained in order to guarantee termination in a reasonable amount of time.